 For 2026 NFL Schedule Release Fantasy and DFS Primer, the first pass is not the over or the under.
 It is the projection path: expected snaps, routes, carries, targets, red-zone chances, game environment, and price.
 That is how Josh Allen, Ja'Marr Chase, Puka Nacua and Bijan Robinson become actual decisions instead of name-brand clicks on a prop board.

 The same logic applies to Bills, Ravens, Eagles and Lions.
 A prop tied to a fast offense, stable role, and tight spread behaves differently from a prop tied to blowout risk or uncertain personnel.
-Treat ADP, best ball, DFS and weather as connected markets, not isolated buttons.
+Treat ADP, best ball, hold and DFS as connected markets, not isolated buttons.

 Before-you-click checklist